 - Don’t talk to strangers – tell a parent, teacher or an adult you trust if a stranger contacts you online.

 - Don’t meet with strangers – don’t agree to get together with someone you “met” online without checking first with your parents or a trusted adult.
 Be sure the meeting is in a public place with adult supervision.

-- If seems too good to be true, it probably is – don’t click on links offering anything free, most likely that is a trick designed to make you give up personal information or to automatically install malware or spyware
+- If seems too good to be true, it probably is – don’t click on links offering anything free.
+Most likely it’s a trick designed to make you give up personal information or to automatically install malware or spyware.

 Top 5 Facebook Scams